Quick Brioche Bun Recipe

 I recommend using a stand mixer to mix and knead the dough for your hamburger buns.
 You can mix and knead by hand, but a stand mixer makes the job much easier.

 Try this brioche bun recipe for serving your favorite burgers or sandwiches.
-These brioche rolls are delicious with any type of burgers – beef, turkey or veggie!
-They also make amazing pulled pork sandwiches and breakfast sandwiches!
+These brioche rolls are delicious with any type of burgers – my favorite turkey burger recipe, or beef or veggie burgers!
+They also make amazing pulled pork sandwiches, sloppy joes, Italian Beef and breakfast sandwiches!

 Or, eat them warm from the oven with a spread of butter.
 There’s nothing better than fresh, warm homemade bread.
 Try my easy Honey Yeast Rolls Recipe next!